-Summiteers: Summiteers: From Wythburn up Wyth Burn onto High Raise and then with option to either climb Gibson Knott and Helm Crag ridge or Sergeant Man, Coldale & Easedale Tarn, finishing back in Grasmere.
+Summiteers: From Wythburn up Wyth Burn onto High Raise and Sergeant Man, then returning to Grasmere via Coldale & Easedale Tarns.
+(8.5/2600)

 Anne Strange has been guiding since 1992 and has led guided walks in the Lake District and Scotland.
 She has been a member of the mountain rescue team for many years and has travelled extensively - walking and climbing in the Himalayas and the Alps.
 She is a trained mountain leader & first aider, and her other interests are cycling and local history.

 Adrian Legge , a former Royal Navy officer, is a qualified Mountain Leader and has been involved in guiding in the mountains since the age of eighteen, mostly in the Lake District but also in Scotland, Wales and Norway.
 He is a keen skier and has trekked in the Himalayas and in most of the mountainous areas of Europe, including the Tour of Mont Blanc and the via feratta of the Italian Dolomites.
 Adrian lives in Windermere and has a special interest in our rich industrial heritage.